 From the early 1920s until 1959 Castle Farm was the home of Herbie (shown right) and Phyllis Jenkins, my great aunt.When Douglas Vickers owned Temple Dinsley, he built up a prize-winning herd of Wessex saddleback pigs.
 These were managed by his estate manager, Reginald J W Dawson, but the day-to-day running of the herd was Herbie’s responsibility – he was described in 1951 as a ’Pig Farmer Herdsman’.
 The herd was established in 1921, so it is likely that Herbie was engaged at its inception.
 To illustrate the scale of the operation, from 1921 upwards of 1,000 pigs were reared each year.
 After 1925, the herd received 500 awards at leading shows.
 A quick trawl through news reports of the time reveals almost 200 references to Vickers ‘Saddlebacks’.
 One consequence of this breeding success was that the village of Preston was publicized as several prize pigs were christened Preston this-or-that.
 So there was ‘Preston Laurette’, ‘Preston Officer’, ‘Preston Dilly’, ‘P Orient’, ‘P Spot’, ‘P Dell’, ‘P Senator’, ‘P Vanity’, ‘P Onyx’ and so on.

 A wallowing ‘Saddleback’ at Castle Farm

 The farm, together with Wain Wood and its surrounding fields, was sold to the Pilkington Estate in 1945.
-Today, it is home to the Prescas herd of pedigree Holstein Fresian cows
+It became home to the Prescas herd of pedigree Holstein Fresian cows.